Perception, Understanding and Reasoning, A Multimodal Benchmark for Video Fake News Detection: Related Work

-The emergence of extensive multi-modal datasets \cite{yuan2025survey}, alongside architectural innovations, has significantly propelled the development of multi-modal large language models (MLLMs).
-These advancements have enabled MLLMs to achieve competitive performance in core multi-modal tasks such as cross-modal perception \cite{tang2025video}, object grounding \cite{wasim2024videogrounding}, and image captioning \cite{bucciarelli2024personalizing}.
-As a result, there has been growing research interest in exploring the multi-modal reasoning capabilities of MLLMs, exemplified by approaches such as multi-modal Chain-of-Thought (CoT) \cite{wang2025multimodal} and VisualPRM \cite{wang2025visualprm}.
+The emergence of extensive multi-modal datasets \cite{yuan2025survey} and architectural innovations have significantly propelled the development of MLLMs.
+These advancements have enabled MLLMs to achieve competitive performance in core multi-modal tasks \cite{tang2025video, wang2025multimodal}.
+Videos exhibit inherent temporal dynamics, such as motion patterns \cite{qian2024streaming, wang2024videoagent} and color transitions, offering unique analytical features that distinguish them from static text and image modalities.
+There has been growing interest in exploring MLLMs' capacities for video-based tasks \cite{ qian2024momentor, tang2025cardiff, feng2025video}.
+Video-of-Thought \cite{fei2024video} introduced spatial-temporal grounding-aware tuning, which effectively bridges perceptual insights with cognitive reasoning.
+As MLLMs continue to demonstrate robust multi-modal video processing performance, a variety of benchmarking \cite{ning2023video, zhang2025q, caba2015activitynet, liu2024bench} have been developed to evaluate their perception, understanding, and reasoning capacities.
+MMMU \cite{yue2024mmmu} evaluates visual perception and reasoning abilities across a broad range of disciplines.
+MMBench-Video \cite{fang2024mmbench} incorporates long-form videos to assess MLLMs' spatial-temporal understanding.